You’ve definitely heard of these ten famous myths and legends from Irish folklore! Which is your favourite of these famous Irish legends?

 It is said that evil gods stole the first harp from the Dagda, a king in Irish/Celtic mythology.
 The lack of music in Ireland caused sadness to pass over the country until Dagda turned to art to cheer them up.

 Eventually the evil gods gave it back to them, and joy returned to the land.
-This is how the harp became a national icon of Ireland and became cemented in the folk music tradition of Ireland.
+This is how the harp became a national icon of Ireland and became cemented in the folk music tradition, everyday life, and popular culture of Ireland.

 2. The shamrock – St. Patrick’s teaching tool